A Northern Italy City Break to Turin

 - Turin is home to the famous shroud which, periodically, is put on display.
 Check before you depart to see if a rare exhibition coincides with your travel dates.

 - Sample some of the excellent coffee available in multifarious cafes and street restaurants - it's some of the best coffee I've ever tasted.
-Be sure to set aside plenty to non-sightseeing to check out the city's coffee shops.
+Be sure to set aside plenty of non-sightseeing to check out the city's coffee shops and watch the world go by.

 - If you're a cult classic film fan then checking out the locations where the iconic British film 'The Italian Job' was made may appeal to you.
 Be sure to do your research before you set off.